alevnyacow/revars/README.md

 # 🧰 How does it work?

-This package makes it possible to **turn any object into a React application state part**.
+This package makes it possible to *turn any object into a mutable React application state part in a one simple step*.
 Take an object of any structure (*arrays and any nesting levels are allowed*), pass it through [buildRevar](#build-revar) method and your state is ready to go!
 Also you are able to use any count of Revars in your application.
 Simple and powerful!

 Revar is a recursive JS-proxy, which notifies subscribed components making them rerender every time this Revar is modified.
 Components can subscribe for this Revar changes by using according hook.